-- Alternatively, plan a day or half-day practice session around the capstone gathering on April 25.
+- Alternatively, plan a day or half-day practice session around the recording of the capstone gathering.

-- Along the way, incorporate the guided meditation and/or inquiries into your daily practice in the two weeks leading up to April 25.
+- Along the way, incorporate the guided meditation and/or inquiries into your daily practice.

 Registration Fees and Dana (Generosity)

-Registration includes access to all materials and the live session on April 25.
+Registration includes access to all materials.
 Our fees are structured as a sliding scale based on your access to wealth.
 Scholarship discounts are also available.
 More about our fee structure here.
 You can convert USD (US Dollars) into your currency with this currency converter.